entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu *et al.* (2009, Character 44) and references therein; Zhu et al. (2013), Character 227; Giles et al. (2015), Character 155; Choo et al. (2017), Character 150; King et al. (2017), Character 63; Castiello (2018), Character 65; Zhu Y. et al. (2022), Character 449.

-450. Position of hyomandibula articulation on neurocranium: (0) below or anterior to orbit, on ventrolateral angle of braincase; (1) on otic capsule, posterior to orbit.
+450. *Position of hyomandibula articulation on neurocranium: (0) below or anterior to orbit, on ventrolateral angle of braincase; (1) on otic capsule, posterior to orbit.*

 > Zhu Y. et al. (2022), Character 450.

-> **This character replicates Character 448 of Zhu Y. et al. (2022), and should be deleted in later analyses.**
+> **This character replicates Character 448 of Zhu Y. et al. (2022), and is excluded from new analyses.**

 451. Position of hyomandibula articulation relative to structure of skeletal labyrinth: (0) anterior or lateral to skeletal labyrinth; (1) at level of posterior semicircular canal.